You know those amazing Date Squares they have at your local coffee shop? The really huge ones, that are so melt in your mouth delicious!

 Well what if I were to tell you that you could make these delicious little treats yourself, and very easily too?
 And that they were jam packed with healthy ingredients, like dates?
 AND…

-Homemade Date Squares are already Vegan, and so easy to convert to Gluten-Free!
+Homemade Date Squares or Date Bars are already Vegan, and so easy to convert to Gluten-Free!

 This post was originally published on June 23, 2017 and updated July 13, 2019.